 Together We Are One – You Are Not Flying Solo

 There are no superstars here.
 Only rising stars who are always continuing to ascend higher.
-At this gathering we encounter support, encouragement and a healthy exchange of ideas.
+At this gathering, we exchange support, encouragement, and a healthy exchange of ideas.

 How to Use Your Right Brain in Your VO Business